dice-cyfronet/atmosphere/doc/api/appliance_types.md

 + `visible_to` (optional) - `owner` - default - appliance type can be used only by appliance type owner (in both development and production modes) / `developer` - appliance type can be started only in development mode / `all` - appliance type is production ready - it can be started in both development and production mode by everyone
 + `preference_cpu` (optional) - hint for optimalized to determine cpu required by the application installed on appliance type
 + `preference_memory` (optional) - hint for optimalized to determine memory (in MB) required by the application installed on appliance type
-+ `preference_disk` (optional) - hint for optimalized to determine disk space (in MB) required by the application installed on appliance type
++ `preference_disk` (optional) - hint for optimalized to determine disk space (in GB) required by the application installed on appliance type
 + `author_id` (optional) - appliance type author id.
 If this value is not set than current user is set as an new `Appliance Type` owner.
 + `security_proxy_id` (optional) - security proxy configuration id used by this appliance type